bambooSocks/agile_project/README.md

 project the SQLite repository was used as the implementation.

 ## Design Decisions & Project Issues:
 * A jurney can only have one container.
-Since it was not specifically written in the porject requirements, this choice was made due to time constraints and YAGNI principles.
+Since it was not specifically written in the project requirements, this choice was made due to time constraints and YAGNI principles.

 * There is a lack of interfaces for the model, apart from the Repository for the database.
 This is mostly due to the fact that it was not considered to be necessary for the scope of this project.
 The number of classes is limited and the functionalities are mostly segregated according to the user type.
 Should one extend the project and create an admin user role, then the User class could be possibly made as an interface.

 *It might be that our UI system is highly coupled, however it was decided to design it in this way in order to give it a consistent appearance (for example the top bar is similar for the main panels).
 Also we have kept the model (Application.java in our case) separated from the UI.
 This allows further implementation of the system on other user interfaces, if required in the future.

 ## Files Included Within This Project:
+* **JPA Content** n XML file for the persistence layer
 * **src/main/java**
-     * rcm.config : contains FakeData.java for testing purposes and filling up the UI in advance, thus creating a better display.
+     * rcm.config : contains FakeData.java which has pre-filled data: initially for testing purposes, but later used also in the presentation of the final product to up the UI display in advance, thus creating a better look.
      * rcm.model: model for running the application and the correspondent classes.
 Each class has methods defined for its sole purpose (e.g.: a client can request a Journey object to be created but only the logistics company can add a starting and ending timestamp).
           * Application.java.: communicates with the Repository interface.
-For more details regarding how these classes are interconnected to each other please check our UML Diagram located under LOCATION
+For more details regarding how these classes are interconnected to each other please check our UML Diagram located under *docs: UML.pdf*
           * Client.java,
           * Container.java
           * ContainerStatus.java